zinguala/DevSecOps12_FinalProject/README.md

 USING ANSIBLE WE WILL BUILD A CRON JOB IN JENKINS TO ADD 2 REPLICAS AT 8:‎00 AND DELETE 2 REPLICAS AT 13:00

 # Here are the instructions to get it all working:
-# option 1: run the bash init scripts for web and ansible-jenkins
+# option 1: run the bash init scripts for web and ansible-jenkins at the Init_bash branch
+it will install all most of the requirements automatically. after running Init ansible jenkins machine.sh only need to Add Jenkins permission so we can run sudo without a password:

+- sudo su

+- visudo

+- then add this line to the file:

+jenkins ALL=(ALL) NOPASSWD: ALL

+# option 2: run all the installations yourself:

 # Create FIRST Ubuntu Web machine that will run the minikube cluster: